ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 2. **Collect:** The collector makes one or more requests to the leader in order to obtain the final output of the protocol.
 Before the output can be computed, the aggregators (i.e., the leader and helper) need to have verified and aggregated a sufficient number of inputs.
-Depending on the PDA protocol, it may be possible for the aggregators to do so immediately when reports are uploaded.
+Depending on the PPM protocol, it may be possible for the aggregators to do so immediately when reports are uploaded.
 (See {{prio}}.)
 However, in general it is necessary for them to wait until (a) enough reports have been uploaded and (b) the collector has